Nakas Onyeka: Saskatchewan Roughriders (II)

 On October 28, 2021, it was announced that Onyeka had re-signed with the Saskatchewan Roughriders.

 Edmonton Elks

 Onyeka signed with the Edmonton Elks to open free agency on February 8, 2022.
 However, it was announced that he had retired on March 18, 2022.

 Personal life

-Onyeka is the cousin of defensive end Kene Onyeka and defensive back Godfrey Onyeka, both of whom also play in the Canadian Football League.
+Oneyka is the cousin of defensive end Kene Onyeka and defensive back Godfrey Onyeka, both of whom also play in the Canadian Football League.
 He is of Nigerian descent.